-We at Ivy Life & Style Media and Wine & Country Life would like to extend our deepest condolences to the Crandall family for the passing of Devils Backbone Brewing Company’s founder Steve Crandall.
-We’d also like to express how thankful we are for his influence in the growth of Virginia’s craft beverage industry.
+We at Ivy Life & Style Media and Wine & Country Life would like to extend our deepest condolences to the Crandall family for the passing of Devils Backbone Brewing Company’s founder Steve Crandall, as well as express how thankful we are for his influence in the growth of Virginia’s craft beverage industry.

 Featured in Book 9 of Wine & Country Life, Devils Backbone shares how a dream grew into a go-to destination for travelers and locals alike.
 Read on for some of the original article from Book 9.